Dibër County: Geography

 Dibër is one of 12 counties of Albania, located in the south and southeast of the Northern Region.
 It lies between latitudes 42° N, and longitudes 20° E. The county area is 2586 km2 and the sixth largest by area in Albania and the second largest in the Northern Region.
 It is limited to the counties of Kukës to the north and northeast, Lezhë to the northwest, Durrës to the east, Tirana to the southwest, Elbasan to the southeast and North Macedonia to the west.

 Much of the Dibër County is dominated by mountainous or high terrain, with a great variety of natural features caused by prehistoric glaciers and varied topography.
 The county lies about 380 meters up to 2,700 metres above sea level.
 The main topographic features of the county are the presence of the three major mountain ranges which are the Korab mountains in the east, the Lura mountains in the east and the Skanderbeg mountains in the west, separating the Central Mountain Range with the Western Lowlands.

 The most important rivers flowing through Dibër include the Mat and Black Drin.
 The Mat river has its source in Martanesh.
 It heads westwards through deep gorges and canyons to Mat and northwest through the towns of Klos and Burrel.
 The Black Drin flows out from the Ohrid lake and passes through Peshkopi and Maqellara.
 Rising in Ohrid, the Drin river originates near Kukës at the confluence of the Black Drin and White Drin.

 Phytogeographically, the county falls within the Dinaric Mountains mixed forests and Balkan mixed forests terrestrial ecoregions of the Palearctic temperate broadleaf and mixed forest.
 The forests are composed of diverse species of deciduous and coniferous trees and a great variety of wildflowers.
 The mountainous area of the county occupies 56.3% of the territory, while the remaining 43.7% by plains and hills.
 Inside the county, there are two national parks and a nature park, which include the Lurë National Park, Zall-Gjoçaj National Park and the Korab-Koritnik Nature Park.
 The eastern bound of the county forms a part of the European Green Belt, which serves as a retreat for endangered mammal and plant species.

 Demography

-It has a total population of around 113,683 people as of 2021.
+It has a total population of around 107,178 people as of the 2023 census.
 The population density is 41 PD/km2.
 Compared to other counties, Dibër has a very low population density.
 In addition, the remote mountainous areas are almost unpopulated.
 The largest cities are Peshkopi, Burrel, Bulqizë and Klos.

-Albanian is the official and predominant spoken language in the county with 99.81% native speakers.
-Minority languages in the county are Italian, Greek, Macedonian, and Serbo-Croatian.
-Dibër is an historically homogeneous county.
-The research revealed the following numbers in the county per ethnic group: 124,897 Albanian people (91.13%), 20 Greek people (0.01%), 28 Aromanian people (0.02%), 97 Egyptian people (0.07%), and 19 Macedonian people (0.01%).